-Opening a jar of homemade jam, smelling the sweet aroma of the fruit, and knowing that you made it fresh yourself is a very satisfying experience!
-It’s moments like that when all of the hard work of home canning pays off.
+Nothing compares to the wholesome goodness of a jar of homemade jam.
+Smelling the sweet fragrance of the fruit and knowing that you made it fresh yourself; now that’s what I call a very satisfying moment, and one when all of the hard work of home canning pays off.

-Summers are a fruitful time in Montana and my family and I picked huckleberries on Big Mountain, sweet cherries along the shore of Flathead Lake, and crisp apples from our backyard.
-My kitchen was teeming with fresh fruit and it seemed like the picking, cleaning, peeling, and pitting would never end!
+Summers are a fruitful time in Montana.
+Picking huckleberries on Big Mountain, sweet cherries along the shore of Flathead Lake, and crisp apples from the backyard mean that my kitchen teems with fruit.
+It seems like the picking, cleaning, peeling, and pitting will never end!

-Sweet and aromatic, there is nothing like popping off the lid of a jar of huckleberry jam and taking in a whiff of its natural goodness.
-It makes breakfast time extra special, and it’s one of the sweet rewards you have in winter and spring for all of the hard work you put in at harvest time.
+There is nothing like popping off the lid of a jar of huckleberry jam and taking in a whiff of its natural goodness.
+It is so good it turns breakfast time and a piece of toast into a party of the taste buds!
+It’s one of the bright spots in winter for all of the hard work put in at harvest time.

 Try this recipe and you will be pleased!
 Guaranteed!
 If you don’t have huckleberries in your area, blueberries will work just fine.